saraivacode/framework_its_sdn/README.md

-# Application-driven framework for intelligent transportation systems
+# Application-driven Framework for Intelligent Transportation Systems

 ## About this proposed solution